Blood pressure is a measure of the force your heart exerts to pump blood around your body.

 Blood pressure goes up and down naturally during the day.
 It goes up if you are stressed or doing physical activity and goes down when you are resting.

-There are sensors in the main artery in your neck that report your blood pressure to your brain.
+There are sensors in the main artery in your neck (the so-called carotid system) that report your blood pressure to your brain.
 This is part of the autonomic nervous system (ANS), which includes the brain, nerves and spinal cord.
-The ANS controls a number of automatic functions (things your body does without you thinking about them), including your heart rate and blood pressure.
+The ANS controls a number of automatic or autonomy functions (things your body does without you thinking about them), including your heart rate and blood pressure.
 As there is only a certain amount of blood in your body, the supply has to be managed so your brain monitors your blood pressure and sends messages to your heart and blood vessels to adjust it as needed.

 Your body also senses when you stand up and stops blood pooling in your legs (due to gravity).
 It does this by increasing your heart rate and squeezing or contracting your blood vessels, to move blood around your body.